dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 - [Further Reading](#further-reading)
 - [Footnotes and Credits](#footnotes-and-credits)

-Everyday we hear left and right about "how an AI beat human at something".
-Humans are
+Everyday we hear left and right about "how an AI will suprass human intelligence, AI will be more human-like and on and on...".
+We are just shown the good side of being human but there is another side about what makes us humans.
+We humans aren't god, the perfect beings, we do have weaknesses (*and no, not kryptonite*).
+It's just that we tend to ignore it.
+To make machines "intelligent", we have
+What are our strengths?
+Where are we lacking?

 This post will be a collection of biases collected from Daniel Kahneman's [Thinking Fast and Slow](https://www.worldcat.org/title/thinking-fast-and-slow/oclc/917473664&referer=brief_results), Eliezer Yudkowsky's [Rationality : A-Z](https://www.lesswrong.com/rationality)(*free read*), Nassim Taleb's [Black Swan](https://www.worldcat.org/title/black-swan-the-impact-of-the-highly-improbable/oclc/1079759045&referer=brief_results), Charlie Munger's [The Psychology of Human Misjudgment](http://web.archive.org/web/20151004200748/http://law.indiana.edu/instruction/profession/doc/16_1.pdf)(*free read*) and Sanjay Bakshi's class on [Behavioral Finance and Business Valuation](https://www.sanjaybakshi.net/bfbv-v14/)(*free to read*).

 Eliezer Yudkowsky in [What Do We Mean By "Rationality"?](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv)